syncfusion/blazor-docs/src/lists/listview/how-to/get-selected-items-from-listview.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to get selected items from ListView
+# How to get selected items from listview

 Single or many items can be selected by users in the ListView control.
 An API is used to get selected items from the list items.
 This is called as the `GetSelectedItems` method.